LOVE ASTEROIDS

 the unorthodox soul mate

-Your soul bonds are unorthodox.
-Psyche in Aquarius finds kindred at the level of principle, vision, and freedom, and often in unconventional arrangements: long-distance, queer, chosen family, unnamed intimacies that defy the standard labels.
-The shadow is a soul bond that is real but hard to commit to because no standard container fits.
+Psyche in Aquarius finds kindred at the level of principle, vision, and freedom, often in unconventional arrangements: long-distance, queer, chosen family, or unnamed intimacies that defy standard labels.
+The shadow is a bond that feels real but is hard to commit to because no standard container fits.
 The work is to build the container the particular bond requires.

 Read the full guide →